rachyoder/Projects-Exercises/docs/projects/mind-reader.md

 #### Stretch Goals

-- stretch goal 1
+- Dynamically generate content using JavaScript
-- stretch goal 2
+- Dynamically change CSS with JavaScript
-- stretch goal 3
+- Use a Framework to generate the SPA

 #### If you finish early...